 - Bacon.
 Use a thin cut bacon so that it cooks completely, evenly and gets crisp.

-After you have mixed together your meatloaf ingredients and formed it into a loaf, place it on a broiler pan.
+- Form meat mixture into a loaf and place it on a broiler pan.
 The grease that cooks off will drain through the broiler pan and your meatloaf won’t be sitting in it’s own fat as it cooks

 Bacon Wrapped Meatloaf